Self Employed Remortgages

 Nonetheless, lenders still need to know what you want the money for, because it will have a bearing on how much you can borrow.

-Can I remortgage to remove my spouse or partner from the mortgage?
+Can I remortgage to remove my partner?

 But if you've split from your hubby or partner, remortgaging your home as part of a separation or divorce settlement is possible, provided you can pass the lender's affordability assessment on your own.